Arotiana137-51/rent-a-car-Standard/README.md

 ### Crafted Using [🎨 TailGrids Components](https://tailgrids.com)

-Play Next.js Car rental website, you can enjoy a professional-looking website that offers seamless operation, all while significantly reducing your web development time and effort.
+ Next.js Car rental website, you can enjoy a professional-looking website that offers seamless operation, all while significantly reducing your web development time and effort.
 ___